Geraldine Innocente

-Geraldine Innocente died on June 21, 1961 by a presumed suicide, after taking an overdose of sleeping pills and tranquilizers.
+Geraldine Innocente died on June 21, 1961, caused by an overdose of tranquilizers.

 A detailed compendium/summary of the teachings received by The Bridge to Freedom was compiled and published by Tellis S. Papastavro titled The Gnosis and the Law (1st printing, 1964; 2nd printing, 1972) (xvi, 504 pages).
 This book has been reprinted several times, and is still available for purchase from several sources.